shpml/fundamentals/06_chapter/06_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

 This is Part 2 of the ELK Design!
-We'll be becoming more familiar with positing elements and images
+We'll become more familiar with positing elements and images.
+We'll be dealing with floats.
+Remember, floats pull whatever element they're applied to out of the normal document flow.
+They're your secret weapon for positioning HTML elements on a page!

 ### Instructions

-Floats pull whatever element they're applied to out of the normal document flow.
-They're your secret weapon for positioning HTML elements on a page!
+Here's what your final
 ![](/assets/elkwebdesign/floats.png)